 ●The prevalence of RBD is estimated at 0.5 percent in the general population, with higher frequencies among older adults and those with Parkinson disease (PD), multiple system atrophy, and dementia with Lewy bodies.
 (See 'Epidemiology' above.)

 ●Most cases of RBD are caused by alpha-synuclein neurodegeneration.
-More rarely, RBD is caused by antidepressant medications, narcolepsy, and pontine lesions such as those from stroke or multiple sclerosis.
+RBD is also caused by antidepressant medications, narcolepsy, and pontine lesions such as those from stroke or multiple sclerosis.
 (See 'Etiology' above.)

 ●The diagnosis of RBD is based upon a history of dream-enactment behavior and REM sleep without atonia, as documented by polysomnography.
 (See 'Diagnosis' above.)